May 23-25, 2019

 Call for Papers

-Questions we hope to address throughout the course of the workshop are:
+Questions addressed throughout the course of the workshop included:

 - How do we account for the chasm between Black Studies and “Area Studies” (i.e. African Studies, Caribbean Studies, etc.)?

 - What theories of the “global” are provided by and contested in Black Critical Thought?

 - How do divergent conceptualizations of temporality complicate our understanding of the rupture?

 - How has the drive toward neoliberal inclusion and multicultural coalitions set the parameters of acceptable or heretic discourse and performativity within the broader field?